Breath Tests in New Jersey

 - Helicobacter pylori breath test diagnoses H.pylori infection by detecting a gas produced after drinking a chemical solution

-- Breath hydrogen tests diagnose food intolerances and bacterial overgrowth
+- Breath hydrogen tests diagnose food intolerance, such as lactose intolerance and bacterial overgrowth (SIBO.)

-Breath hydrogen testing is based on the principle that bacteria release gases during metabolism of carbohydrates (sugars) and that these gases can be detected in the breath.
+Hydrogen breath testing is based on the principle that bacteria release gases during metabolism of carbohydrates (sugars) and that these gases can be detected in the breath.
 The predominant gases are hydrogen, methane and carbon dioxide.
 Bacteria are normally found in the colon.
 Any carbohydrates not digested and absorbed after a meal will pass into the colon and be metabolized by bacteria.
-Breath tests are used to diagnose specific food intolerances by detecting the quantities of hydrogen, methane, and carbon dioxide present in the breath following ingestion of specific carbohydrates.
+Breath tests are used to diagnose specific food intolerance by detecting the quantities of hydrogen, methane, and carbon dioxide present in the breath following ingestion of specific carbohydrates.
 A sensitive instrument is required for the analysis of breath samples.
 Some instruments analyze only hydrogen in breath samples.
-Hence the name “breath hydrogen test”.
+Hence the name “hydrogen breath test”.
 But, falsely negative results can occur without complete breath analysis.
 The Digestive Health & Nutrition Center has the most advanced technology available that can detect methane and carbon dioxide as well as hydrogen.

 Dr. Merlo has all the equipment to perform your breath test at the Digestive Health & Nutrition Center.
 Patients must fast with no food and only water for 12-hours before the test.
 Most medications can be continued without interruption but Dr. Merlo will provide detailed instructions for your particular situation.
 Breath samples are collected using a sterile sampler at 30 to 60-minute intervals following the ingestion of a specific carbohydrate that Dr. Merlo wants to test.
 The test will determine your ability to digest and absorb what you ingest.
 Breath tests usually last about two hours to allow time for what you ingest to reach the colon.